Photo by Michelle Arcila Opsvik

 Dyberg / Cardinaux / Dörner / Thomsen

-This collaborative quartet featuring the legendary Berlin trumpet player Axel Dörner, along with his younger contemporary, the heated saxophonist Mia Dyberg, also living in Berlin, as well as the highly innovative bassist and sound-sculptor Asger Thomsen, and the poetry and piano playing of Eliot Cardinaux, evokes a highly controlled style of imaginative listening in which each choice the musicians make as improvisers has a profound affect on how the music evolves and is charged with meaning.
+This collaborative quartet featuring the legendary Berlin trumpet player Axel Dörner, along with his younger contemporary, the heated saxophonist Mia Dyberg, as well as the highly innovative Danish bassist and sound-sculptor Asger Thomsen, and the poetry and piano playing of Eliot Cardinaux, evokes a highly controlled style of imaginative listening in which each choice the musicians make as improvisers has a profound affect on how the music evolves and is charged with meaning.

 The Cemented Image